Hiking & Trekking Tours & Trips in Northern Spain

 The Portuguese Coastal Way spans 120km of Atlantic coastline, covering 20km daily through medieval towns.
 Railway viaducts in Redondela and therapeutic thermal baths in Caldas de Reis mark the route to Santiago de Compostela's magnificent Cathedral and Plaza del Obradoiro.

-Duration 8 days Destinations Baiona, Vigo, Redondela, Pontevedra, Caldas de Reis, Padron, Santiago de Compostela Age Range 10 to 99 year olds Operated in English, Spanish Physical Rating Moderate Distance 60 mi Operator Uncommon Tours From
+Duration 8 days Destinations Baiona, Vigo, Redondela, Pontevedra, Caldas de Reis, Padron, Santiago de Compostela Age Range Ages 10+ Operated in English, Spanish Physical Rating Moderate Distance 60 mi Operator Uncommon Tours From

 Northern Spain's landscapes unfold over 13-24km daily from Sarria to Santiago.
 The route crosses the Miño River in Portomarin, passes Roman settlements near Palas de Rei, and winds through forest paths to Melide.